ngokhoa1202/cs-note/dbms/transaction/acid/concurrency-control/Locking operations.md

 - A transaction T will not issue a write_lock(X) operation if it already holds a read (shared) lock or write (exclusive) lock on item X.
 	- May be relaxed for lock conversion.
 - A transaction T will not issue an unlock(X) operation unless it already holds a read (shared) lock or a write (exclusive) lock on item X.
 # Lock conversion
 - Also known as Lock upgrade or Lock downgrade (depending on the scenario).
 - A transaction that already holds a lock on item X is allowed under certain conditions to <mark style="background: #e4e62d;">convert the lock from one locked state to another</mark>:
 	- Lock upgrade: read_lock(X) $\to$ write_lock(X).
-		- Because a write lock is exclusive, there must be no transaction holding the write lock of X.
+		- Because a write lock is exclusive, there must be no transaction holding the lock of X.
 	- Lock downgrade: write_lock(X) $\to$ read_lock(X).
 # System lock table
 - A <mark style="background: #e4e62d;">system lock table</mark> must be organized by DBMSs to know <mark style="background: #e4e62d;">which records are being locked</mark>.